Multistate Conservation Grant

 Pre-Application Procedure

 Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-This program is co-managed with the Association of Fish and Wildlife Agencies (AFWA).
-AFWA receives all applications in its two step application process.
-To apply, the first step is to submit a Letter of Intent (LOI) to AFWA.
-AFWA may invite applicants that submit a LOI to submit a full grant proposal for review.
-If selected by AFWA as a priority project, your project will be recommended for funding on the priority list.
-The Director of the U.S. Fish and Wildlife Service selects the awards from the priority list.
+This program is co-managed with the Association.
+The Association receives all applications within their two-step application process.
+Initial Proposal requirements and deadline information is available from the Association’s MSCGP webpage.
+Initial Proposals are required to address one or more of the Association’s Strategic Priorities listed within their webpage.
+Applicants must submit the Initial Proposals through the Association’s MSCGP portal by May 18, 2022.
+In part two, the Association will invite applicants of the best Initial Proposals to submit their Full Grant Proposal package through GrantSolutions.gov and to the Association’s MSCGP webpage portal.
+If your project is selected by the Association as a priority list project, your project will be recommended for funding to the U.S. Fish and Wildlife Service.

 Application Procedure